Vastargazing/rap-scraper-project/docs/AI_ONBOARDING_CHECKLIST.md

 3. Container resources: run_terminal("docker stats") (if using Docker)
 4. Database optimization: run_terminal("python scripts/rap_scraper_cli.py monitoring --component database")
-5. Memory usage: prefer algorithmic_basic for speed, hybrid for quality
+5. Memory usage: prefer algorithmic_basic for speed, hybrid for quality **Note:** Ollama may be unavailable on Windows - use algorithmic_basic or qwen for analysis
 ```

 ### If Docker Issues (New)